 PAUL MOORCRAFT (1948-)

 Defence and security expert who taught at Sandhurst and worked in the propaganda department of the MoD, helping sell Blair’s ‘WMD’ inexactitudes during the invasion of Iraq.
-He has also been a war correspondent and a Plaid Cymru councillor, founded ‘conflict resolution’ think-tanks, and writes violent, medieval-set thrillers.
+He has also been a war correspondent and a Plaid Cymru councillor, founded a ‘conflict resolution’ think-tank, is a visiting professor at Cardiff University’s School of Journalism and writes violent, medieval-set thrillers.
 Just your typical Cantonian then.

 DIANA MORGAN (1908-1996)